-We won’t be doing this race totally alone.
-We will assemble a top crew of around 10 people who will co-ordinate our race.
-The crew is an essential part of our racing strategy.
-Sometimes functioning as map readers, guides, cooks, coaches, psychologists, errand runners, and sleep deprived zombies, they will refine and direct every aspect of the race ensuring not only our safety but our drive to finish as the top women’s team in the race in 2013.
+No one does this race totally alone.
+Teams will assemble a top crew of around 12-14 people who will co-ordinate the race.
+The crew is an essential part of racing strategy.
+Sometimes functioning as map readers, guides, cooks, coaches, psychologists, errand runners, and sleep deprived zombies, they will refine and direct every aspect of the race ensuring not only our safety but our drive to finish.

-You might be wondering how many women race RAAM.
+You might be wondering how many athletes race RAAM.
 Not many.
-The ones who do come away with an achievement to last a lifetime and for us that means not only an athletic achievement but also one for our state.
-We intend to show what women can do at any age by subscribing to an active, healthy lifestyle that begins in childhood but can be adopted at any age.
+The ones who do come away with an achievement to last a lifetime and for us that means not only an athletic achievement but also one for our charitable community.
+We support charitable giving and demonstrate this through our racing efforts.

-To read more about RAAM and the current racers for 2013, visit their website at www.raceacrossamerica.org.
+To read more about RAAM and the current racers for 2018, visit the RAAM website at www.raceacrossamerica.org